microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/agentchat-user-guide/migration-guide.md

 In `v0.4`, you can simply call `save_state` and `load_state` methods on the group chat object.
 See [Group Chat with Resume](#group-chat-with-resume) for an example.

+## Group Chat with Tool Use

+In `v0.2` group chat, when tools are involved, you need to register the tool functions on a user proxy, and include the user proxy in the group chat.
+The tool calls made by other agents will be routed to the user proxy to execute.

+We have observed numerous issues with this approach, such as the the tool call routing not working as expected, and the tool call request and result cannot be accepted by models without support for function calling.

+In `v0.4`, there is no need to register the tool functions on a user proxy, as the tools are directly executed within the {py:class}`~autogen_agentchat.agents.AssistantAgent`, which publishes the response from the tool to the group chat.
+So the group chat manager does not need to be involved in routing tool calls.

+See [Selector Group Chat Tutorial](./tutorial/selector-group-chat.ipynb) for an example of using tools in a group chat.

 ## Group Chat with Custom Selector (Stateflow)

 In `v0.2` group chat, when the `speaker_selection_method` is set to a custom function,